Tomires/thesis-masters/appendices.md

 c.
 Not present as a separate action in the original paper.
 Instead it is included as part of the homing motion.

+## Test reports

+In addition to questionnaires, we made use of automated user testing environments to help analyze user behaviour within our application.
+In addition to times measured for each task, generated test reports include a listing of actions conducted by the user complete with timestamps.
+These include the following:

+- Opening up a dataset.
+- Spawning a plot of a certain type.
+- Assignment of attribute onto an axis.
+- Deassignment of an attribute from a plot axis.
+- Modification of attribute range.
+- Flick-based plot rotation.
+- Entering/leaving immersive mode.
+- Accessing databrush panel.
+- Accessing swatch (statistics) panel inside immersive mode.
+- Change of plot scale.
+- Change of plot scale in immersive mode.
+- Movement in immersive mode.
+- Plot deletion.

 ## Installation guide

 In this section we will go over the setup procedures for each component provided with this thesis.